-Successful treatment of Hodgkin’s lymphoma depends upon accurate and precise diagnosis.
+Successful treatment for Hodgkin’s lymphoma depends upon accurate and precise diagnosis.
 However, the disease may be challenging to diagnose.
 It is important for a specialist familiar with Hodgkin’s lymphoma to analyze your biopsy.

 While most cancer centers see only a few cases of Hodgkin’s lymphoma a year, our internationally known program focuses only on the disease.
 Our pathologists have some of the highest levels of expertise in Hodgkin’s lymphoma you’ll find anywhere.
 They use the latest technology and techniques to pinpoint disease.